Arturomtz8/de-zoomcamp-project/README.md

     <img src="data/img/words_in_comment_body.png">
 </p>

-Finally, at 4:10 am I run dbt for cleaning and preparing de data from Big Query and serve it in Google Looker Studio.

 ## Prerequisites for running the project
+- Create a project in Google Cloud, you can follow the [docs](https://developers.google.com/workspace/guides/create-project)

 - Use terraform for building the necessary infrastructure in Google Cloud.
-You will need to create 1 environment variable in your terminal with the name **TF_VAR_project**:
+You will need to create 1 environment variable in your terminal with the name **TF_VAR_project** that contains your project id from Google Cloud:
     ```bash
     $ export TF_VAR_project=your_project_id_from_google_cloud
     ```
-    - Then run `cd terraform/` & `terraform plan -out init_infra.tfplan` and `terraform apply init_infra.tfplan` to create the infra
+    - Then run:
+        ```bash
+        $ cd terraform/
+        $ terraform plan -out init_infra.tfplan
+        $ terraform apply init_infra.tfplan
+        ```

 - Python >=3.9 and <3.11